-For Starters…What is Thermal Anyway?
+For Starters…What is Thermal ?

-But thanks to advanced imaging technology (fancy cameras), we can now see this “invisible” heat energy.
-Night vision devices give us the ability to see near infrared energy.
+But thanks to advanced imaging technology (fancy cameras), you can see this “invisible” heat energy.
+Night vision devices give you the ability to see near infrared energy.
 And thermal imagers connects you to mid and far infrared (heat) energy.

 How Thermal Film Boost Military and Law Enforcement Operations